 Glass Shower Doors, Enclosures and Sliders

 Frameless shower enclosures or frameless shower doors may also be called trackless, seamless or hydroslide.
 All are interchangeable terms that refer to an “unframed” shower unit – at byRoman, we tend to use the term “custom frameless”.
-A custom frameless shower enclosure or door has no framing on the glass corner angles or doors.
+A custom frameless glass shower enclosure or door has no framing on the glass corner angles or doors.
 Stability, safety and other factors dictate whether or not minimal or no framing or “header” is needed along the top of a frameless unit.
 Instead of framing or tracking, hardware clips and hinges or hydroslide hardware are used to mount the stationary panels and doors.
 Frameless shower enclosure and door glass is usually 3/8″ thick.

 Semi-frameless shower enclosures or shower doors have framed tops and sidewalls, but often the doors, and glass corner angles are not framed.
 Semi-frameless showers are not as “transparent” as frameless shower, but they do have less plated moldings than a framed shower, and quite often the door will have no side framing.
 Semi-frameless doors are a popular choice with by-pass tub and shower configurations using 1/4″ or 3/8” glass.

 Framed shower doors, sliders, shower or tub enclosures – these are interchangeable terms referring to a certain style of shower door – at byRoman, we tend to use the term “framed”.
 Generally, framed shower doors are supported on all sides, utilizing framing on the glass top, bottom and sides as well as the shower or tub sidewalls.

 Bath screen: glass screen or splash that runs along two-thirds of the tub

 By-pass doors: doors that slide pass each other, usually on some type of framing or track

 Hydroslide: frameless sliding door suspended from by rollers from the top, also called euro slide or Serenity®